Comparison of Text-to-Speech (TTS) for Multilingual Support

 Pros:

-- Supports English (including British/Australian accents); multilingual support in development.
+• Supports English and Spanish with varied accents; multilingual support in development.

 Cons:

-- Limited language support compared to Google TTS or ElevenLabs.
+• Limited language support compared to other TTS services.

 Pricing: